 Core Values: Faith - Unity - Excellence - Love - Serving - Authority

 Pastors Josh & Bethany Gray started Redemption Church in 2012.
-They both hold bachelors degrees in theology from Destiny Bible College and have a heart for the lost and desire to see unity in the body of Christ.
+They both hold bachelors degrees in theology from Destiny Bible College & Pastor Josh received an honorary doctorate degree of divinity in 2023 from Midwest Seminary of Bible Theology.
+They have a heart for the lost and desire to see unity in the body of Christ.
 God has given them an urgency to preach with unapologetic boldness and faith, believing for miracles to break out as they contend for revival in our nation.
 They live in the St. Louis area along with their 3 children, Josh, Malachi & Chloe.

 The Bible is God's Word to everyone, written by man through the supernatural guidance of the Holy Spirit.
 It is without error and is relevant to our lives today.